jeremylarose/autopkg-recipes/README.md

 Recipes for software that I found not to be in AutoPkg already.
-Need to add pkg and munki recipes for Syncthing and SyncthingInotify and UrBackupClient and SaltMinion munki recipes currently aren't working properly.
+Need to add pkg and munki recipes for Syncthing and SyncthingInotify.
 Otherwise, everything is tested and working.